sisoe24/Python-Easy-Print/README.md

   Examples:
   - VS Code friendly terminal hyperlink: `%w:%l`

+- `pythonEasyPrint.prints.useDoubleQuotes`: `boolean`

+    If `true`, the print statement will use double quotes instead of single quotes.

 - `pythonEasyPrint.multipleStatements`: `boolean`

   If `true`, when _manually selecting_ multiple statements (e.g., `foo, bar`), print each one individually.